Strategic Growth Plan

 Displacement message: "Document scanning isn't audit.
 Transflo digitizes your paperwork.
 Navix audits your invoices."
 The LTL audit product launched January 22, 2026 — it is six weeks old and unproven at scale.
 Navix has years of production data.
 Armstrong Transport Group appears to use both Navix and Transflo — suggesting Transflo handles document workflow while Navix provides the deeper audit function.

-AEO/SEO Execution Sprint
+4-Week AEO/SEO + ABM Sprint

-Week 1 Technical Foundation + Review Platform Launch
+Week 1 Foundation + Target Account Setup

 Owner: Engineering + Eric